-- a) Buildings within the MDZ3OD should be LEED Silver certifiable, under Version 4 (or later) of the New Construction or Homes Rating Systems by the USGBC. - b) Building roofs should be utilized for the installation of photovoltaic panels. - c) Landscape and Site Development - 1.
-Retention on-site the runoff from the developed site using green infrastructure (GI) and low-impact development (LID) practices should be considered. - 2.
+d) Landscape and Site Development

+- 1. Retain on-site the runoff from the developed site using green infrastructure (GI) and low-impact development (LID) practices. - 2.
 Pest concerns should be minimized and the risk of exposure to pesticides through appropriate site design measures should be limited. - 3.
-A combination of green space, tree canopy, and light-colored hardscape materials to reduce the heat island effect of the project site should be utilized.

-- 4. Invasive plant species should not be introduced to the project site. - 5.
+A combination of green space, tree canopy, and light-colored hardscape materials to reduce the heat island effect of the project site should be utilized. - 4.
+Invasive plant species should not be introduced to the project site - 5.
 Turf grass areas should be reduced and native or adapted plant areas should be increased to reduce outdoor water use. - 6.
-Existing healthy, viable trees should be retained.
+Existing healthy, viable trees should be retained to the maximum extent possible.

-6B.6 Design and Site Plan Review
+6H.6 Design and Site Plan Review

-6B.6.1 Objectives.
+6H.6.1 Objectives.

-The objectives of Design and Site Plan Review under this Section 6B.6 shall be to:
+The objectives of Design and Site Plan Review under this Section 6H.6 shall be to:

-- a) Evaluate how well the proposed design meets the purposes of Section 6B.1 and guidelines of Section 6B.5 and, where the Planning Board deems appropriate, require changes; - Determine the adequacy of measures proposed to mitigate construction period impacts on the natural historic features of the site, on neighboring premises and on the Town roadway system; - Determine the adequacy of measures proposed to mitigate the effects of the development on significant natural, historic, and landscape features of the site, including the sloping topography, preservation of specimen trees, and native woodlands; - d) Determine that Environmental Design Standards of Section 6B.5.7 have been addressed. - e) Determine the appropriateness of the proposed design and materials of proposed buildings; - f) Determine that adequate measures have been taken for the private maintenance and management of the development (including roadway maintenance and repair, maintenance of landscape elements and natural open space, maintenance and repair of stormwater management facilities and common utilities, snow storage and removal, trash removal and recycling, and nontoxic pest control measures); - g) Determine that the adjoining premises within and outside of the MDZ3OD will be protected against detrimental uses by provision for surface water drainage, sound and light buffers, prevention of undue solar reflection and glare and preservation of views, light, and air; - h) Determine that there will be no hazard to vehicles or pedestrians within the site or on adjacent streets or sidewalks; - Determine the appropriateness of the proposed methods of disposal of refuse and other wastes resulting from the uses permitted on the site, including size, location, and landscape screening of dumpsters and other trash receptacles;
+- evaluate how well the proposed design meets the purposes of Section 6H.1 and guidelines of Section 6H.5 and, where the Planning Board deems appropriate, require changes; - determine the adequacy of measures proposed to mitigate construction period impacts on the natural historic features of the site, on neighboring premises and on the Town roadway system; - determine the adequacy of measures proposed to mitigate the effects of the development on significant natural, historic, and landscape features of the site, including the sloping topography, preservation of specimen trees, and native woodlands; - d) Determine that Environmental Design Standards of Section 6H.5.7 have been addressed. - e) determine the appropriateness of the proposed design and materials of proposed buildings; - determine that adequate measures have been taken for the private maintenance and management of the development (including roadway maintenance and repair, maintenance of landscape elements and natural open space, maintenance and repair of stormwater management facilities and common utilities, snow storage and removal, trash removal and recycling), and nontoxic pest control measures;

-- j) Determine the adequacy of the lighting, landscape planting (including adequate buffers along Subdistrict boundaries including the removal or known invasive and competitive plant species), and other exterior construction features in relation to the proposed use of the site and the interests of the safety, convenience, and welfare of the public; - k) Determine the appropriateness of the relationship of proposed structures and open spaces to the natural landscape, existing buildings, and historic campus; and - I) Obtain appropriate evidence of compliance of the proposed development with the applicable requirements of this Zoning By-Law other than this Section 6B. - m) Determine that sight lines to and from existing historic structures and landscape features are not adversely affected.
+- determine that the adjoining premises within and outside of the MDZ3OD will be protected against detrimental uses by provision for surface water drainage, sound and light buffers, prevention of undue solar reflection and glare and preservation of views, light, and air; - h) determine that there will be no hazard to vehicles or pedestrians within the site or on adjacent streets or sidewalks; - i) determine the appropriateness of the proposed methods of disposal of refuse and other wastes resulting from the uses permitted on the site, including size, location, and landscape screening of dumpsters and other trash receptacles; - j) determine the adequacy of the lighting, landscape planting (including adequate buffers along Subdistrict boundaries including the removal or known invasive and competitive plant species), and other exterior construction features in relation to the proposed use of the site and the interests of the safety, convenience, and welfare of the public; - k) determine the appropriateness of the relationship of proposed structures and open spaces to the natural landscape, existing buildings, and historic campus; and - I) obtain appropriate evidence of compliance of the proposal development with the applicable requirements of this Zoning By-Law other than this Section 6H. - m) Determine that sight lines to and from existing historic structures and landscape features are not adversely affected.

-6B.6.2 Submittal Requirements
+6H.6.2 Submittal Requirements